corduroy/amberlerts/README.md

 There's no official Watch app.
 I wrote a Shortcut to get my current electricity price, but I wanted More.
 Can I get my Amber prices on my wrist?
 (Spoiler: yes!)

 ### Watch Complications, and iPhone widgets
 Wouldn't it be great to have a watch complication so I can know my current price at a glance?
 Or an iPhone widget?
 How even do you create these things?
-This is my tool to find out.
+This app is my tool to find out.
 (WIP)

 # Required Configuration